TomPace101/nanopore_diffusion/old_notes.md

 - include the basics
 - get the machinery working for defining weak forms

-_TODO_ general logging for requests see notes 2018-12-20.md

 _TODO_ need to start checking residual values on the solutions For example, evaluate the original PDE as a field function, and then find its maximum (absolute) value.